 The process of getting X-rays was brutal, they had to remove the neck brace, the only thing keeping him from moving his head.
 He had to be stone still, but he was crying out in pain and they were removing it as carefully as possible.
 He had a tremendous headache, but the doctors did not want to give him pain reliever because he needs to be able to indicate where the pain is and not mask the pain, while they are trying to determine the severity of his condition.
 He was being so brave, being so still and not moving his head even though he was in a ton of pain.
 The X-rays were extremely difficult to get because they couldn’t risk moving his head around too much.
 It was very stressful, because he was in pain and the fragility of his spine and his condition hung in the balance.

 I fell to my knees and once again pleaded with God.
 I prayed the Hail Mary, the Our Father, and again called on his Angels.
 His cousins especially, as they are so loved by Wolfi.
 He talks to them nightly in his nighttime prayers and I really needed them.
 They left our world too soon, leaving us grief stricken and forever changed.
 But, I always believed they look after Wolfi and that the two twin brothers were reunited in Heaven.
 Please Hunter, Please Connor, protect Wolfi.
 My parents can’t lose another grandson.

 Dr. Ryno stepped out to examine the results of the X-RAY.
-DR. Susan was holding Wolfis head and neck and asked me to come up to his head.
+DR. Mary was holding Wolfis head and neck and asked me to come up to his head.
 She looked me straight in the eye.
 She saw my exasperation and knew it too well.

 “Look at my finger” she said to me and I look down to her gentle hands cradling Wolfgang’s head.
 There on her left hand, middle finger was a beautiful, simple silver ring.
 On it was a cross with a small diamond on it.